 To update the 2005 aquatic habitat modeling efforts into USACE-certified models, the ECO-PCX certified marsh models were utilized.
+While it is referred to as the "marsh model," marsh, wetland, shallow backwater habitat, and emergent wetlands were considered synonymous descriptions of the targeted habitat.
 Data collected and agency expertise noted in the previous 2005 EIS modeling efforts as well as current aerial imagery were used to inform model metrics.
 It is important to note that all assumptions and strategies employed in this process are conservative and favor overestimating adverse impacts and the mitigation efforts required.
 Impacts to natural resources are anticipated to lessen as designs are further refined, therefore this mitigation plan likely presents a worst-case scenario.
 As final design and construction efforts are underway, the mitigation plan would be executed commensurate with actual impacts.